55christian/arxiv-docs/help/submit.md

 Submissions to arXiv are typically made public Sunday through Thursday, with no announcements Friday or Saturday.
 Check the [current time](https://arxiv.org/localtime) at the arXiv main site, with the amount of time remaining before the deadline.
+Submissions will be entered in the announcement listings in order of receipt.